OUR BEGINNING

 In 2018, Community Initiatives for Visiting Immigrants in Confinement (CIVIC) changed its name to Freedom for Immigrants after a private prison company began using a confusingly similar name to our original name, CIVIC.

-We chose the word “freedom” because it has never been a fixed concept in U.S. history.
+We chose the word “freedom” with the understanding that freedom has never been a fixed concept in U.S. history.

-Today, tens of thousands of people are deprived of their freedom in abusive and secretive immigration detention centers across the country on any given day.
+Now, on any given day, tens of thousands of immigrants are deprived of their freedom in the abusive and secretive immigration detention system, the origins of which can be traced back to this legacy of racism throughout U.S. history.